lue-bird/elm-parser-tricks/performance.md

 This technically violates [section "constructing parsers dynamically is evil"](constructing-parsers-dynamically-is-evil) but since this will only be called once, it'll be fine!

-TODO I do not have concrete data on at which point it's better to use `lazy` than `succeed` directly.
-It's somewhere around "three field record".
+I can't tell you at which point it's better to use `lazy` than `succeed` directly.
+Be suspicious around maybe "three field record".